windkh/node-red-contrib-telegrambot/README.md

 Version 5.0.0

 Finally webhooks are supported now.
 The configuration node was changed so that the required properties for webhook can be configured.

+Version 5.2.1

+This version contains SOCKS5 support in alpha state: not fully tested: see https://github.com/windkh/node-red-contrib-telegrambot/issues/43

 # Warning